abhishekarya1/myblog/content/post/2018-08-07-see-the-complete-compilation-process.md

 $ ls
 a.out  div.c  div.ii  div.o  div.s
 ```
-See that all the intermediate files as well as the final executable was also produced in the output.
+See that all the intermediate files, as well as the final executable, was also produced in the output.

 ## References
  - Using the GNU Compiler Collection (GCC) - [gcc.gnu.org](https://gcc.gnu.org/onlinedocs/gcc/Overall-Options.html)